nixworks/public/news/2012/12/4/README.md

 ##### Northern Ireland
 ### [In Northern Ireland, 15 police officers are injured during rioting at Belfast City Hall following a vote to change Belfast City Council's policy on flying the union flag. ](/news/2012/12/4/in-northern-ireland-15-police-officers-are-injured-during-rioting-at-belfast-city-hall-following-a-vote-to-change-belfast-city-council-s-po.md)
-_Context: Belfast City Council, Belfast City Hall, Northern Ireland, union flag_
+_Context: union flag, Belfast City Hall, Northern Ireland, Belfast City Council_

 ##### European Union
 ### [In a setback to the movement toward banking union in the EU, Germany's finance minister Wolfgang Schauble says he will not allow a unitary system of supervision without changes in the underlying treaties. ](/news/2012/12/4/in-a-setback-to-the-movement-toward-banking-union-in-the-eu-germany-s-finance-minister-wolfgang-scha-uble-says-he-will-not-allow-a-unitary.md)
-_Context: German, Wolfgang Schauble, European Union, finance minister_
+_Context: German, European Union, Wolfgang Schauble, finance minister_

 ##### Typhoon Bopha
 ### [Typhoon Bopha makes landfall on the Philippines island of Mindanao with reports of floods and landslides.
 Authorities confirm at least 81 deaths amid widespread property damage. ](/news/2012/12/4/typhoon-bopha-makes-landfall-on-the-philippines-island-of-mindanao-with-reports-of-floods-and-landslides-authorities-confirm-at-least-81-de.md)